 Fallen Leaf Campground

 Located at the base of its namesake lake, Fallen Leaf Campground is a crowd favorite for its close proximity to both Fallen Leaf Lake, the city of South Lake Tahoe and Lake Tahoe herself.
+The campground also features six yurts, providing a unique and comfortable accommodation option for visitors.
 With a loop of 206 RV and tent sites tucked onto national forest land, plus basic amenities like flush toilets, fire pits and grills, it’s the perfect choice for families looking to enjoy the area.

 Fallen Leaf Lake is home to some of Lake Tahoe’s best camping.
 But, it’s important to know—although there’s spacious drive-through sites for your RV, this one is far from a standard RV park in that there’s no full hookups.